Understanding U.S. Global Jets ETF's Unusual Options Activity | Benzinga

 Understanding U.S. Global Jets ETF's Unusual Options Activity

-On Tuesday, shares of U.S. Global Jets ETF (NYSE:JETS) saw unusual options activity.
-After the option alert, the stock price moved down to $22.61.
+U.S. Global Jets ETF (NYSE:JETS) shares experienced unusual options activity on Friday.
+The stock price moved down to $22.91 following the option alert.

 - Option Type: SWEEP